 However, it is normal that as your pregnancy goes along, you will have to slow down the intensity of your physical activity and you will not be able to exercise to the same level as before.
 Listen to your body.
 Ask your doctor or midwife for advice about your usual physical activity programme and how this should be adapted during your pregnancy.

-A good goal to aim for 20-30 minutes of aerobic physical activity per day whilst you are pregnant.
+A good goal to aim for is 20-30 minutes of aerobic physical activity per day whilst you are pregnant.
 Avoid doing high-intensity exercise for more than 45 minutes at a time.

 If you are someone who has not been very physically active before pregnancy

 If this applies to you, it would not be sensible to suddenly start an intensive physical activity programme.
 Start with 15 minutes of physical activity three times a week.
 You can then increase this gradually to 30-minute sessions four times a week and then to 30 minutes every day.

 You should aim to do moderate-intensity physical activity.
 This means that you get warm, mildly out of breath and mildly sweaty.
 A good tool that you can use to measure the intensity of your physical activity is the talk test.
 You should aim to still be able to talk and hold a conversation whilst you are doing physical activity.
 If you can do this, you are probably exercising at the right level or intensity.
 If you become too breathless to talk whilst you are doing physical activity, it probably means that you are doing too much.

 Is physical activity during pregnancy safe for all women?

 Physical activity during pregnancy is safe for most women.
 However, there are some pregnant women who should speak to their doctor or midwife before doing any physical activity during their pregnancy.
 Their doctor or midwife will be able to advise about whether it is safe for them to take part in physical activity.
 These include pregnant women with:

 - Vaginal bleeding that continues throughout their pregnancy.